tducasse/go-instabot/README.md

 - It will decide (based on your settings) if it has to follow, like or comment.
 - At the end of the routine, an email will be sent, with a report on everything that's been done.

 The script is coded so that your Instagram account will not get banned (it waits between every call).
-Additionally, there is a retry mechanism in the eventuality Instagram is too slow to answer (it can happen sometimes), and the script will wait for some time before trying again.
+Additionally, there is a retry mechanism in the eventuality that Instagram is too slow to answer (it can happen sometimes), and the script will wait for some time before trying again.

 # How to use
 ## Installation

 First, you will need to [install Go](https://golang.org/doc/install) on your system.

-Once that done, you have to download go-instabot, by executing this command in your terminal / cmd :
+Once that's done, you have to download go-instabot, by executing this command in your terminal / cmd :

 `go get github.com/tducasse/go-instabot`